william-arachelian/Mhacks-2024/README.md

 The development of RecipEasy involves a combination of frontend, backend, and AI integration to deliver a seamless user experience.
 Here’s an overview of the design process:

 1. **Project Initialization:**
-   - Set up the project environment, including the repository, virtual environment, and necessary libraries such as Flask, React, and the GPT-4 API.
+   - Set up the project environment, including the repository, virtual environment, and necessary libraries such as Flask, React, and GROQ.
    - Define core features like ingredient input, AI-powered recipe generation, and grocery list management.

 2. **Backend Development:**